 Marvel Entertainment

-Although there have been many cartoon versions over the years dedicated to Spidey and his exploits, the ’90s series was one of the best.
+Although there have been many cartoon versionsOpens in a new tab over the years dedicated to Spidey and his exploits, the ’90s series was one of the best.
 It featured many of his most famous storylines from the comics for the first time.
 Not to mention most of his most iconic villains.
-Sure, it didn’t have as groovy a theme song as the ’60s cartoon.
-Or have Spider-Man living in a high-tech apartment with his Amazing Friends.
+Sure, it didn’t have as groovy a theme songOpens in a new tab as the ’60s cartoon.
+Or have Spider-Man living in a high-tech apartment with his Amazing FriendsOpens in a new tab.
 But it remains a fan favorite series to this day.
-Maybe we’ll see this animated Spider-world one day in an I nto the Spider-Verse sequel.
+Maybe we’ll see this animated Spider-world one day in an Into the Spider-VerseOpens in a new tab sequel.
 Anything is possible in the multiverse, after all.